-The first ever parametric solely wildfire exposed catastrophe bond to hit the market, the $50 million Power Protective Re Ltd. (Series 2020-1) transaction being sponsored on behalf of a municipal water utility operating in the Los Angeles area, has seen its pricing move up by around 9% before it closed.
+The first ever parametric solely wildfire exposed catastrophe bond to hit the market, the $50 million Power Protective Re Ltd. (Series 2020-1) transaction being sponsored on behalf of a municipal water and electricity utility operating in the Los Angeles area, has seen its pricing move up by around 9% before it closed.

 The Power Protective Re catastrophe bond hit the market at the beginning of November, becoming the first cat bond issuance covering any peril designed to benefit a municipal utility with insurance protection.